royriojas/simpless/README.md

                                  minified versions will be created -o, --output String            The path and name for the output file -r, --revision String          The revision to use in the file names and assets, for example the build number or other number to identify this resource
+  --banner String                The banner to put at the top of the compiled files -u, --user-functions String    the path to the user functions module.
+A simple object where each key is the name of the function and the value is the
+                                 custom function itself
   -h, --help                     Show this help
   -v, --version                  Outputs the version number -q, --quiet                    Show only the summary info
 ```

 ## Examples